M249 Squad Automatic Weapon: Iraq War

-The PIP and Para versions of the M249 were used in the Iraq war since the invasion.
+The PIP and Para variants of the M249 SAW were used in the Iraq war since the invasion.
 By 2004, many M249s had been in service for almost 20 years and were becoming increasingly unreliable.
-Soldiers were requesting replacements and new features, and there are reports of soldiers holding their weapons together with duct tape.
+Soldiers were requesting replacements and new features, and there are reports of soldiers holding their M249s together with duct tape.
 The lethality of the 5.56 mm ammunition has been called into question by reports of enemy soldiers still firing after being hit multiple times.
 As in previous conflicts, the sandy environment causes the M249s and other weapons to clog up and jam if they are not cleaned frequently.

-Operation Iraqi Freedom PEO Soldier Lessons Learned, a report on the performance of weapons in the Iraq War, was published by Lieutenant Colonel Jim Smith of the U.S. Army in May 2003.
-Smith spoke positively of the M249, claiming that it "provided the requisite firepower at the squad level as intended".
+The report Operation Iraqi Freedom – PEO Soldier Lessons Learned evaluates the performance of weapons in the Iraq War and was published by Lieutenant Colonel Jim Smith of the U.S. Army in May 2003.
+Smith spoke positively of the M249 SAW, claiming that it "provided the requisite firepower at the squad level as intended".
 He praised the SPW variant, noting that its "short barrel and forward pistol grip allowed for very effective use of the SAW in urban terrain".
 At the National Defense Industrial Association in 2007, Lieutenant Colonel Al Kelly of the 1st Battalion, 17th Infantry gave a presentation describing the M249 as having "good range, excellent reliability" and an "excellent tracer".
 He said that a cloth pouch was preferred over the plastic box for holding linked ammunition, and that "knock-down power is poor, but is compensated by rate of fire".